wxs/cherylhsu.ca/content/post/2021-03-31-the-strange-soulfulness-of-the-ever-present.md

 Here, I dare to wonder whether --  in our confrontation with the depths of pain, grief and suffering -- our imaginal cells are dreaming of and catalyzing a new capacity, dare I say, even a new structure of consciousness?

+&nbsp;
+&nbsp;
-## We are all cyborgs dreaming of electric sheep
+# We are all cyborgs dreaming of electric sheep

 ![](https://lh6.googleusercontent.com/Gyn9fNv9JFS40C6wxXSd8wu-dMhwWuECgiZ0XPDgMkaavtXnRfPfNFELT5m3EIQByJLuN-7wkj0IuKWV3wVA0fR_Nk0rde-huZnVWHBKNCNxF_E5RzrcGj-QPe1xyUbxbtWi0Txn)